-A Baltimore Orioles suite is a huge asset, and suite owners know that there is no better partner than LuxuryVIPSuites.com.
+A Baltimore Orioles suite is a huge asset, and suite owners know that there is no better partner than LuxuryVIPSuites.
 Our staff can market your suite when you are unable to use it and will match it to the needs of our corporate clients looking to entertain in the Baltimore region.
-By connecting with LuxuryVIPSuites.com you can earn back some of the money you pay each season for your suite.
-Our office is available to explain all the details when you call 610-828-7407.
-DJ can be contacted directly at email@example.com to help you market your suite.
-We encourage Orioles suite owners to contact us today to begin a great partnership.
+By connecting with LuxuryVIPSuites.com, you can earn back some of the money you pay each season for your suite.
+Our office is available to explain all the details and can be contacted directly at email@example.com to help you market your suite.
+We encourage Orioles suite owners to reach out to us today to begin a great partnership.

-Buy or Sell your luxury suite to the Baltimore Orioles at Camden Yards!
+Buy or Sell your luxury suite FOR the Baltimore Orioles at Camden Yards!

-While the heyday for the Baltimore Orioles may have been from 1964-1983, fans have a lot to be excited about when it comes to the current squad who have been consistently putting together winning seasons since 2012.
-The combination of Chris Davis, Adam Jones, and Jonathan Schoop have opposing outfielders on their heels.
-Manny Machado puts this lineup over the top.
-Their downfall, however, may be in their pitching rotation as the Orioles have yet to find a standout player to take the mound.
-Manager Buck Showalter is hard at work trying to manipulate this club into a title contender.
+While the heyday for the Baltimore Orioles may have been from 1964-1983, fans hope that the current squad may be on their way to eventually recapturing some of that magic.
+The combination of Chris Davis, Hanser Alberto, and Trey Mancini have opposing outfielders on their heels.
+Young outfielder Anthony Santander is emerging into a star.
+DH Renato Nunez puts this lineup over the top.
+Pitching may be viewed as a weak spot, but starters including John Means and Alex Cobb are working to change that perception.
+Manager Brandon Hyde is hard at work trying to manipulate this club into a title contender.

 Winners of three World Series championships in their long history, the O’s first claimed the title back in 1966.
 Frank Robinson was absolutely on fire, earning a Triple Crown award on the way to a Fall Classic that ended in a sweep for the Baltimore Orioles over the Los Angeles Dodgers.
 Orioles fans would find themselves cheering on their team again in the World Series just four years later, as Baltimore defeated the Cincinnati Reds Big Red Machine in five games.

-The orange and black of the Baltimore Orioles have been worn by many players over the years.
+The orange and black of the Baltimore Orioles has been worn by many players over the years.
 While the city has embraced every last one of them, some stand out among the crowd as true legends of Baltimore baseball.
-These included such iconic names as Frank Robinson, Cal Ripken, Jr., Brooks Robinson, Eddie Murray, and Jim Palmer.
+These included such iconic names as Frank Robinson, Cal Ripken, Jr., Brooks Robinson, Eddie Murray, Boog Powell, Adam Jones, and Jim Palmer.
 Additional information about the history of the Baltimore Orioles can be obtained by clicking here.

-If you own a Baltimore Orioles suite, we can market your luxury suite for the dates you choose not to use or give away to clients.
+If you own a Baltimore Orioles suite, we can market your luxury suite for the dates you choose not to use or are unable to attend.

-This is a great opportunity to offset all of the suite expenses you incur each year.
+This is a great opportunity to offset much of your suite expense which you incur each year.
 You have thousands of dollars just sitting there – no Baltimore Orioles game should go unused.
-Your tickets are often worth 2 to 3 times more than you are paying the venue.

-So why not let us earn you extra revenue while helping out a corporate group who needs to entertain clients at a game or concert in the Baltimore Orioles suites?
+Benefit from extra revenue with LuxuryVIPSuites while helping out a corporate group that needs to entertain clients at a game or concert in your Baltimore Orioles suite.